Jump to HeaderJump to Main ContentJump to Footer

 Why is it important to be represented in nature and outdoor venues?

-I think when making an outdoor venue you have to maintain simplicity and original beauty.
+I think when making an outdoor venue, you have to maintain simplicity and original beauty.
 Nature doesn't need to be enhanced or altered by AI; nature is beautiful by itself.

 Untitled